Presidium: Other usage

+Asian countries

 Bangladesh

 In the Bangladeshi political party Awami League, the Presidium is the innermost or topmost circle of members who are of highest importance within the party.

 European countries

+Germany

 In Germany, the Presidium of the Bundestag consists of a president, who traditionally represents the largest party group, and at least one vice president from each party group.
 It is responsible for the legislature's routine administration, nowadays including its clerical and research activities.
 The Bundesrat of Germany is also led by a Presidium, of a President and 2 deputies.
 Earlier German states also had parliaments led by Presidiums; see Presidium of the Reichstag (German Empire), Presidium of the Reichstag (Weimar Republic), Presidium of the Reichstag (Nazi Germany) and Presidium of the Volkskammer in East Germany.

+Norway

+In the Parliament of Norway, the Storting is led by a Presidium, consisting of a President and 5 vice-presidents.

+Sweden

+The Swedish Riksdag is also led by a Presidium consisting of a Speaker and 3 deputies.